November 19, 2025

 • Set escalation procedures

-Why this matters: Cheaper than hiring another prescriber, provides better patient care than therapy-only referrals.
+Hiring a therapist or case manager is cheaper than hiring another prescriber and provides better patient care than therapy-only referrals.

-• Hire therapist/case manager before you're ready for full NP
+• Hire a therapist/case manager before you're ready for a full NP

 Understanding Your Market: Regional Variations